Ecology and Evolution

-Vojvodic, Svjetlana; Johnson, Brian R.; Harpur, Brock; Kent, Clement; Zayed, Amro; Anderson, Kirk E.; and Linksvayer, Timothy A., "The genomic signature of social interactions regulating honey bee caste development" (2014).
+Vojvodic, Svjetlana; Johnson, Brian R.; Harpur, Brock; Kent, Clement; Zayed, Amro; Anderson, Kirk E.; and Linksvayer, Timothy A., "The transcriptomic and evolutionary signature of social interactions regulating honey bee caste development" (2015).
 Faculty Scholarship for the College of Science & Mathematics.
 28.

 Creative Commons License